michaellavelle/spring-data-dynamodb-demo/README.md

 spring-data-dynamodb-demo
 =========================

-Demo of AmazonDB Spring-Data repositories using Spring-Data-Rest
+Demo of Amazon DynamoDB Spring-Data repositories using Spring-Data-Rest
 ----------------------------------------------------------------

 To get started